 1. Introduction

-11 to 33 questions on Averages in the Quantitative Ability section in entrance tests.
+There will be about 1 to 3 questions on Averages in the Quantitative Ability section in entrance tests.
 Additionally, Data Interpretation questions also typically involve Percentages, Ratios and/or Averages.
 Therefore, it is imperative for you to have a strong understanding of Averages.

 As a student, you might have calculated your own average marks across subjects, or the average marks of your class in a particular subject.
 Other common examples of averages in real life include characteristics such as height or weight.
 Averages are used in statistics to showcase the approximate values of any variable, such as the average income of a state, the average rainfall in a year, the average amount spent on food by families etc.